LynchLab/MAPGD/README.txt

 <h3> Reference </h3>

-Please cite the following paper when publishing results derived from this program:
+Please cite the following paper (once it is written) when publishing results derived from this program:

 Ackerman, M., T. Maruki, and M. Lynch.
 201?.
 MapGD : A program for the maximum likelihood analysis of population-genomic data. ?.